Pavithra777/Back-Propagation/README.md

  w1,w2,w3,w4,w5,w6,w7,w8 are the weights.

- In this network we have 2 output.
-So we have 2 Errors E1 and E2.
+ In this network we have two outputs.
+So we are have two errors E1 and E2.

  E1 and E2 are L2 Error.